-Why I love this spinach pesto recipe
+Why I love this dairy free pesto sauce

-I mentioned last week, when I posted my recipe for pesto pasta salad, that I would share my recipe for my favorite pesto sauce, spinach basil pesto, and now I am.
+You guys know that I like pesto right?
+Are you sure?
+Ok.
+Because if you don’t already know, I’ll be glad to tell you again.
+I love it.
+I mentioned last week, when I posted my recipe for pesto pasta salad, that I would share my recipe for my favorite vegan basil pesto and now I am.
 It really is my favorite.

 Next up for my pesto crazy self?
 Pesto fries inspired by the ones I just had at a local restaurant.